mejia-dev/pizza-parlor/README.md

 Test: "It will add the new Pizza object to the global cart."
 Code: buildPizza("L", ["pepperoni", "pineapple"]) Expected Output: myCart { items: "Pizza { id: 1, size: "L", toppings: ["pepperoni", "pineapple"]}" }

+Describe: deleteCartItem(id)

+Test: "It will remove the associated pizza object from the global myCart using the prototype removeItem"
+Code: deleteCartItem(1)
+Expected Output: undefined